dannykadoshi/hersee-massage/README.md

 I would also like to acknowledge that, during the development process, I made use of various online resources and conducted random Google searches to find solutions to specific coding challenges that I have encountered.

 Furthermore, I utilized a snippet of code provided by ***FORMSPREE*** to enable successful submission of the contact form to their platform.

+**THANK YOU NOTES** I would like to express my gratitude to the websites mentioned in for providing design inspiration and references during the development process.

+Their insights and designs have greatly contributed to the overall quality and aesthetics of the website.
+I would also like to thank Pexels for providing the high-quality images used throughout the website.

+## CREDITS

 ### Media